luoluobuli/WebGPU-MPM-based-Snow-Simulation/README.md

 The B-spline functions we used to compute the weights, it turns out, additionally has the purpose of interpolating our velocities here in a smooth way.
 This makes our function easy to differentiate with respect to position, and we can even get cheap, exact values for the derivatives since the functions are all simple quadratics.

 Our B-spline functions were piecewise, so their derivatives are also piecewise.
-Let's differentiate the 3 weight formulas analytically with respect to the fractional position in each axis $\mathbf x_a$:
+Let's differentiate the 3 pieces analytically with respect to the fractional position in each axis $\mathbf x_a$:

 $$\frac{\mathrm d}{\mathrm d\mathbf x_a}\begin{bmatrix}
     0.5 \cdot (1 - \mathbf x_a)^2 \\